 When someone close to you dies, somebody has to deal with their Estate.
-A person’s Estate is considered to be made up of the money, property and any posessions they had at the time of their death.
-The process of Probate involves collecting any money that is owed, settling any debts due (including outstanding taxes) and dividing the estate amongst the respective beneficiaries.
+A person’s Estate is considered to be made up of the money, property and any possessions they had at the time of their death.
+The process of Probate involves collecting any money that is owed, settling any debts due (including outstanding taxes) and dividing the estate among the respective beneficiaries.

 All assets (including property) in an estate will remain frozen, until the Probate Registry gives the authority (via a document known as a Grant of Representation) to the individual(s) nominated in the Will, the Executor.
 If you have no Will, then it is up to the most appropriate member of the family to act on behalf of the Estate.